Nvidia: The Rally Has More Legs, But Caution Warranted

 Nvidia (NASDAQ:NVDA) is one of the best growth stories available in the market.
-Many investors believe that Nvidia will power the next wave of computing and eventually surpass traditional chipmakers like Intel (NASDAQ:INTL) and AMD (NYSE:AMD).
-Goldman Sachs (NYSE:GS) also believes that NVIDIA is a "unique growth story in semis," and expects that its revenue and profit will grow to record levels in the next three years.
+Many investors believe that Nvidia will power the next wave of computing and eventually surpass traditional chipmakers like Intel (NASDAQ:INTC) and AMD (NYSE:AMD).
+Goldman Sachs (NYSE:GS) also believes that Nvidia is a "unique growth story in semis," and expects that its revenue and profit will grow to record levels in the next three years.

 The current year has seen a stunning rally in Nvidia's stock.
 How much of the company's growth is built in the price of its stock is the real question as we enter 2017.
 Another question is can Nvidia really exceed traditional chipmakers, particularly Intel in the coming years?
 If investors who are bullish on Nvidia can't answer these questions with a fair degree of certainty, the stock could end up in a disaster for them.
 What I want to mean is that it's not impossible for the stock to suddenly start reversing before their exit if the rally is driven by irrational exuberance, not fundamentals.